trzy/FasterRCNN/README.md

 This assumes that the dataset is present at `VOCdevkit/VOC2007/`.
 The mean average precision is computed from a subset of evaluation samples after each epoch and the best weights are saved at the end of training.
 The final model weights, regardless of accuracy, can also be saved using `--save-to` and checkpoints can be saved after each epoch to a directory using `--checkpoint-dir`.

+**NOTE:** The data loader is simple but slow.
+If you have the CPU memory to spare (80-100 GB), `--cache-images` retains all images in memory after they are first read from disk, improving performance.

 The TensorFlow version has additional options.
 Namely, a choice of optimizer (SGD or Adam), two RoI pooling implementations, and the option for the detector stage to output logits rather than probabilities.
 TensorFlow lacks an exact RoI pooling operation so by default we use an approximation involving `tf.image.crop_and_resize`.
 A custom RoI pooling layer was implemented as a learning exercise but is too slow for practical use.
 When loading saved weights, make sure to set options consistently.

 For a complete list of options use `--help`.